-Table B-1 shows the schedule of the preliminary screening test, including the types of tests to be performed over the one-month test, what test fluids will be used during each test, the number of sample replicates taken each day, and the total number of analyses for the target parameters.
-As stated elsewhere, the results from the 7-day test samples will be used to evaluate the performance of the sensor in meeting the criteria in Table A-3 and whether the technology will advance to the six-month field performance test.
-The remaining 2-4 week testing will be used to provide additional data to the developers to demonstrate longer duration performance.
+Table B-1 shows the schedule of the preliminary screening test, including the types of tests to be performed over the one-week (7-day) and one-month tests, what test fluids will be used during each test, the number of sample replicates taken each day, and the total number of analyses for the target parameters.
+As stated elsewhere, the results from the one-week test samples will be used to evaluate the performance of the sensor in meeting the criteria in Table A-3 and whether the technology will advance to the to the one-month test.
+At the end of the one-month test, data for the entire month will be used to evaluate performance of the sensor in meeting the criteria in Table A-3 and whether the technology will advance to the subscription of the sensor in meeting the criteria in Table A-3 and whether the technology will advance to the subscription of the sensor in meeting the criteria in Table A-3 and whether the technology will advance to evaluate performance of the sensor in meeting the criteria in Table A-3 and whether the technology will advance to the six-month field performance test.